 There are no buildings on the project site.
-Based on historical aerial photographs, the project site has been part of the school's playfield since at least 1952 (HistoricAerials.com).
-Additionally, a review of the USGS Torrance 7.5-minute topographic map from 1934 shows the site as vacant, undeveloped land.
-Therefore, there are no potential environmental concerns from existing or historical buildings.
+Based on historical aerial photographs, the project site was first graded as part of the school construction in 1954.
+The existing parking area was developed since at least 1963, and the tennis courts since at least 1972 (HistoricAerials.com).
+Additionally, based on an aerial photograph from 1952, it appears that no structures existed on the project site prior to the construction of the school (HistoricAerials.com).
+Therefore, there are no potential environmental concerns from existing or historical buildings because no buildings were ever on the site.